• Skip to main content

 1. To make the marinade: add buttermilk, oregano, ancho chili powder, garlic powder, onion salt, paprika, salt and pepper to a bowl.
 Whisk together until well blended.

-2. Cut boneless chicken into slider-sized pieces and pound them until they are thin.
-From three chicken breasts, I started with nine slider pieces.
+2. Cut boneless chicken into slider-sized pieces and pound them until they are thin - about ¼."
+From three medium chicken breasts, I made nine slider pieces.

 3. Add chicken to the marinade and make sure all pieces are covered.
-I also forked the chicken to make sure that marinade penetrates fully and that buttermilk tenderizes the chicken.
+I also forked the chicken to make sure the marinade penetrates fully.

-4. Next, put the chicken and marinade in a plastic ziplock bag and refrigerate for 24 hours.
+4. Next, put the chicken and marinade in a plastic ziplock bag or covered bowl and refrigerate for 24 hours.

-6. To make the dredge: Put flour, garlic powder, onion salt, pinch of salt in a bowl and whisk together.
+5. When you're ready to start cooking make the dredge: Put flour, garlic powder, onion salt (see note#1 below), pinch of salt in a bowl and whisk together.

-7. Heat a pan on medium heat with vegetable or canola oil until it’s hot.
+6. Heat a pan on medium heat with vegetable or canola oil until it’s hot.
+You'll need about ¼" to ½" of oil.

-8. Pull the chicken out of the marinade and coat your chicken pieces in flour.
+7. Pull the chicken out of the marinade and coat your chicken pieces in flour.
+Make sure to get a little extra liquid in the flour while coating to get the chicken shaggy on the outside.
 Place on a sheet pan.

-11. Put a wire rack on top of a sheet pan and put your cooked chicken there.
-If you don’t have a wire rack it’s fine.
+10. Put a wire rack on top of a sheet pan and put your cooked chicken there.

-12. Time to assemble and eat your sliders!
-Condiments are for you to choose.
-Mayo, cole slaw – whatever floats your boat.
+11. Time to assemble and eat your sliders!
+Condiments are up to you.
+Use all your favorites.
+Mayo, cole slaw, hot sauce - whatever.
 I prefer pickles only.
 Serve with chips or make a simple batch of homemade French fries.

 Equipment